Tysabri and Progressive Multifocal Leukoencephalopathy: Key Clinical Questions

 Frequently Asked Questions

-What is the FDA warning regarding Tysabri and PML?
+What is the FDA warning for Tysabri regarding PML?

-The FDA has issued a boxed warning on the Tysabri label stating that the drug increases the risk of progressive multifocal leukoencephalopathy (PML), an opportunistic viral infection of the brain that usually leads to death or severe disability (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962).
+The FDA has issued a boxed warning for Tysabri (natalizumab) stating that the drug increases the risk of progressive multifocal leukoencephalopathy (PML), an opportunistic viral infection of the brain that usually leads to death or severe disability.
+The warning emphasizes monitoring for new signs or symptoms suggestive of PML and withholding dosing immediately if PML is suspected (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962).

 How does Tysabri cause PML?

-Tysabri is an alpha-4 integrin antagonist that inhibits lymphocyte migration into the central nervous system, reducing immune surveillance and allowing reactivation of latent JC virus, which leads to PML (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962).
+Tysabri is an alpha-4 integrin antagonist that inhibits lymphocyte migration into the central nervous system.
+This immunosuppressive effect can reactivate latent JC virus (JCV), leading to PML.
+The mechanism is well-documented, and clinical trials have reported PML cases in patients treated with Tysabri (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=c5fdde91-1989-4dd2-9129-4f3323ea2962).

 Does submitting information create an attorney-client relationship?